Kraina Grzybów TV: Tracks

-Reception
+Reception and legacy

 Popularity and fandom

-The incomprehensibility of the message, its styling and characteristic music led to a rapid increase in the project's popularity and helped it attract an audience in the multi-millions, and a fandom that gathered in groups on Facebook and VK ontakte.
+The incomprehensibility of the message, its styling and characteristic music led to a rapid increase in the project's popularity and helped it attract an audience in the multi-millions, and a fandom that gathered in groups on Facebook and VK.
 There were accounts whose authors falsely claimed to be the creator of Poradnik Uśmiechu.

 Stribog has a positive attitude towards Kraina Grzybów fans, and organized a Reddit AMA in April 2017 and created a fan group on Facebook—Wiktor Stribog & The People in February 2019.

 Fan continuations

 Many amateur artists, inspired by the style created by Wiktor Stribog, started to create their own versions and remakes of Kraina Grzybów, mainly on YouTube.
 The most popular fan-made channels include Kraina Grzybów II TV, Smith and, unrelated to the Kraina Grzybów universe, Magiczny Świat Ani, strongly influenced by Stribog's series.
 The series has also inspired numerous fan artists.